Writing for Sprat | Datasheets | Sprat Index | Sprat CD | Sprat Errors | Advertise in Sprat | Article Reprints

 In this Sprat, Ken Marshall G4IIB brings us a "primer for Software Defined Radio (SDR) using the RTL2832U R820T Dongle".
 Later in the magazine Tony G4WIF shows how the conversion allowed the dongle to be used as a simple spectrum analyser.

 Here are the extra notes and photos promised in Tony's article.
-Ken has provided a text file with all the hyperlinks contained in his article.
 Ken has also written an article "Getting your RTL2832 Dongle to work under Linux.
 The Easy Way".

 Sprat 162